kailashvyas/ai-video-audio-generator/CLI_README.md

 # AI Content Generator CLI

-A command-line interface for the AI Content Generator that provides interactive and programmatic access to multimedia content generation capabilities.
+A command-line interface for the AI Content Generator that provides interactive and programmatic access to multimedia content generation capabilities with cost-optimized defaults.

 ## Features